olearyd3/AI_MazeSearch/README.md

 1. Clone the repository locally with `git clone https://github.com/olearyd3/AI_MazeSearch.git`

-2. Install necessary libraries with 'pip install -r requirements.txt`
+2. Install necessary libraries with `pip install -r requirements.txt`

 3. Run the code by typing `python main.py` in your terminal.